 I am a second year master’s student in Kinesiology, studying ice hockey biomechanics.
-No, I don’t play hockey – but I grew up playing other sports and am very interested in sport specific research including performance enhancement and injury prevention.
-I grew up in Burlington, Ontario, and completed my BSc at Queen’s University in Kingston.
-During my undergraduate career, I did a semester abroad in Sydney, Australia, where I worked as a photographer and fostered my love for documenting my adventures.
+I am very interested in sport specific research including performance enhancement and injury prevention.

 I enjoy being active and doing anything outdoors, especially running around Mount Royal.
-I love dogs, a lot, and am almost constantly listening to country music.
 I am excited to keep exploring Montreal this year – always on the hunt to find the cutest café, best pizza, or most photogenic street art – and to share my graduate experience with the GradLife McGill community.

-Aleks is was a GradLife McGill Instagrammer and Coordinator
+Aleks was a GradLife McGill Instagrammer and Coordinator.